Avoid the Pain of Shingles

 Anyone who has had chickenpox can develop shingles.
-But your risk is greater if you:
+But your risk is greater if any of these are true:

-Have an illness that weakens your immune system, such as HIV infection
+You have an illness that weakens your immune system.

-Take medicines that suppress your immune system, such as steroids or those given after an organ transplant
+You take medicines that suppress your immune system, such as steroids or those given after an organ transplant.

 Can shingles be prevented?

 A vaccine reduces your risk of getting shingles.
 Half as many people get shingles after being vaccinated.
-Among those who are treated and then develop shingles, only one third develop after-shingles pain.
-If you're older you when you're vaccinated and you get shingles, your outbreak will be less severe.
+Among those who are vaccinated and then develop shingles, only one third develop postherpetic neuralgia.
+If you're older when you're vaccinated and you get shingles, your outbreak will be less severe.

 How do you know when shingles is coming on?